European and Asian markets rebound after 'Black Monday' shocks | DW | 10.03.2020

 However, in Tuesday's early morning eurozone trade, Frankfurt's DAX 30 added 3.0% while the Paris CAC 40 was up 3.3%.

-In London's FTSE 100 index of major blue-chip companies, trade was increased by 3.1%, assisted by a modest recovery in oil prices, which had initially slipped after a Saudi decision to boost oil output in an already over-supplied market.
+On London's FTSE 100 index of major blue-chip companies, prices increased by 3.1%, assisted by a modest recovery in oil prices, which had initially slipped after a Saudi decision to boost oil output in an already over-supplied market.

 The FTSE MIB in Milan, which lies at the financial center of the worst-hit area for coronavirus infections in Europe, recorded an increase of 3.0% Tuesday after plummeting more than 11% the previous day, as the Italian government unveiled more drastic measures to halt the outbreak.